 The recipe is really very simple.
 Remaining faithful to the original story, Hurst and his collaborators created an influential template for how we view Scrooge and the spiritual awakening he has on that Christmas night.
 Cinematographer C.M.
 Pennington-Richards brings the ghosts to life with traditional double exposures and stages a few very effective scenes that illustrate Scrooge’s loneliness in his empty quarters, as well as a chilly, snowy London that can be seen either as cozy for those who are in a Christmassy mood, or, as it must have seemed to the city’s poor at the time, cold and harsh.
 After witnessing how children suffered in the 1830s and ’40s, Dickens became very concerned for their plight and the original novel’s themes are intact in the film without relying too heavily on Hollywood-like mush.

 Sim’s performance as Scrooge is also part of the template.
-He’s magnificently pathetic and cheerless at first, but he’s equally enjoyable after his night of ghostly visits.
+He’s magnificently pathetic and cheerless at first, but equally enjoyable after his night of ghostly visits.
 Many actors have followed in his footsteps, but the transformation has rarely been as well done.
 There’s even a charming scene where the ridiculously happy Scrooge tells himself that he doesn’t deserve it, but still can’t help stop chuckling.

 Emotionally, the story remains relevant.
 Every time I see an adaptation of it, my mind wanders to whatever I feel should change in my life.
 One doesn’t have to sympathize with the almost cartoonishly miserly Scrooge to recognize the patterns that will eventually send you to your grave with bitter regrets about what could have been.
 We should all be so lucky to wake up on Christmas Day and feel the joy of a new beginning.